Kynan Maley

 Kynan Maley (born 13 October 1981 in Fremantle) is an Australian slalom canoeist.
 At the 2012 Summer Olympics he competed in the C-1 event as well as the C-2 event.
 In C-1 Maley reached the final where he finished in 6th place.
 He placed in 10th place in C-2 with Robin Jeffery after being eliminated in the semifinal.

-Originally from Fremantle, Western Australia, but now based at Penrith, New South Wales, Maley has attempted to compete at the Olympics since 2000, but Australia's only C-1 slalom canoe position was taken at each games by Robin Bell, who won the bronze medal at the Beijing Olympics.
+Originally from Fremantle, Western Australia, but now based at Penrith, New South Wales, Maley has attempted to compete at the Olympics since 2000.
+However, Australia's only C-1 slalom canoe position was taken at each games by Robin Bell, who won the bronze medal at the Beijing Olympics.